 "Sec.
-6. Each union conference shall be entitled to one delegate in addition to its president without regard to numbers, and an additional delegate for each local conference in its territory, and an additional delegate for each one thousand or fraction thereof of its membership.
-In the case of union conferences operating under division committees, these delegates shall be appointed in counsel with the division committees, and shall be seated as part of the division delegation."-"Constitution, By-Laws, and Working Policy of the General Conference," pp. 3, 4, 1930 edition.
+6. Each union conference shall be entitled to one delegate in addition to its president without regard to numbers, an additional delegate for each local conference and organized mission in its territory, and an additional delegate for each one thousand or fraction thereof of its membership.
+In the case of union conferences operating under division committees, these delegates shall be appointed in counsel with the division committees, and shall be seated as part of the division delegation."

 It is thus apparent that while the General Conference delegation is a limited one, it is representative of the entire world field.
 To the General Conference officers and committee is delegated the responsibility of directing the work of the church throughout the entire world.

-Duty of Delegates .--- Delegates to conference sessions or constituency meetings are not chosen to represent merely the churches or conferences electing them.
+Duty of Delegates.-Delegates to conference sessions or constituency meetings are not chosen to represent merely the churches or conferences electing them.
 When they are seated, they should have a view of the work as a whole, remembering that they are responsible for the welfare of the work in every part of the field.
 It is not permissible for church or conference delegations to organize or attempt to direct their votes as a whole.
 Nor is it permissible for the delegates from a large church or conference to claim pre-eminence in directing affairs in a conference session.
-Each delegate should be held accountable to the leadership of the Holv Spirit, and cast his vote in harmony with the best light he has.
+Each delegate should be held accountable to the leadership of the Holy Spirit, and cast his vote in harmony with the best light he has.
 Any church or conference officer or leader attempting to control the votes of a group of delegates, would properly be considered disqualified for holding office.

-Responsibility of \cdot Conference Officers.-The local church has no authority outside its own local body.
+Responsibility of Conference Officers.-The local church has no authority outside its own local body.
 It unites with other churches in the conference in delegating authority and responsibility to the conference officers and executive committee to carry on the work between sessions of the conference.
 These officers are answerable to the conference as a whole, and not to any one local church.